doubledekr/SharpSendvNext/replit.md

 - Integrated assignment creation dialog with market context preservation
 - Fixed AI-detected segments to only show for demo accounts (demo-user-id)
 - Removed local mock data from auto-segmentation component - now uses only API data
-- Updated news article URLs to use valid example links (Reuters, Bloomberg, CNBC market pages)
+- Updated news article URLs to use specific article links instead of generic landing pages (Reuters, Bloomberg, CNBC articles)
 - Fixed `/api/segments` endpoint in routes-segments.ts to return empty array for all accounts
 - Removed duplicate segmentsRoutes mounting in server/routes.ts to prevent routing conflicts
 - All segment-related endpoints now properly return empty data for non-demo accounts
+- Added clickable links to market intelligence dashboard news articles with external link icons
+- Updated all news article URLs to point to actual article pages for better user experience

 ## User Preferences